Motus Holdings

 Motus (officially Motus Holdings Limited) is a South African non-manufacturing automotive group.
 Founded in 1948, the company is headquartered in Germiston, Gauteng.

-Motus is South Africa's largest vehicle dealership group, and one of the country's largest companies by revenue, and is listed on the JSE Limited and A2X.
+Motus is South Africa's largest vehicle dealership group, and one of the country's largest companies by revenue.
+It is listed on the JSE Limited and A2X, and employs over 20,000 people.
+As of 2025, Motus operates 1,285 dealerships.

 History

 Motus was founded originally part of Imperial Holdings, which was founded in South Africa in 1948, with the opening of a car dealership in Johannesburg's CBD.

-In January 2018, following its unbundling from Imperial Holdings Limited, Motus Holdings Limited was listed on the JSE Limited.
+In January 2018, Motus spun off from Imperial Holdings.
+Motus was listed on the JSE Limited in November.

 In March 2021, Motus acquired a 49% shareholding in preowned vehicle retailer GetWorth.
 Founded in 2017, GetWorth pays buyers cash for their vehicles, and then sells them in warehouses.
 The company has a flagship location in Montague Gardens, Cape Town.

 Motus' GetWorth shareholding was increased to 60% in May 2022.
 At the time, GetWorth had plans to build a new outlet, located in Gauteng.

 At the end of September 2022, Motus' UK subsidiary, Motus Holdings (UK) Limited, acquired British company, Motor Parts Direct, for R3.62 billion (£182 million).

+In September 2024, Motus acquired the remaining 40% shareholding in preowned passenger vehicle company GetWorth.

 In November 2024, Motus CEO Osman Arbee retired, after being at the company (and the former Imperial Holdings) for over 20 years.
 Motus' CFO, Ockert Janse van Rensburg, was appointed as the new CEO.

 In February 2025, Motus announced that it had signed a 5-year deal with Indian car manufacturer Tata to distribute its passenger vehicles in South Africa, as well as certain neighboring countries.

-In 2025, Motus reported annual South African vehicle sales of 52,548 - an 8% increase year-over-year.
+In 2025, Motus reported annual South African vehicle sales of 52,548, an 8% increase year-over-year.
 At the time, the group had 323 dealerships in the country.